Domain Rules & Business Invariants

 Rationale:

-- Data Isolation: Clear boundaries per workspace
+- Data isolation: clear boundaries per workspace

-- Portability: Each workspace is self-contained
+- Portability: each workspace is self-contained

-Rule 5: Flat Workspace Structure
+Rule 12: Flat Workspace Structure

-Section titled “Rule 5: Flat Workspace Structure”Rule: Workspaces are flat containers (no nested workspaces).
+Section titled “Rule 12: Flat Workspace Structure”Rule: Workspaces are flat containers (no nested workspaces).

 Rationale:

-- Simplicity: Follows established PKM patterns (Obsidian, Notion spaces)
+- Simplicity: follows established PKM patterns (Obsidian, Notion spaces)

-- Clear Boundaries: Each workspace is independent
+- Clear boundaries: each workspace is independent

-- UX Clarity: No “workspace within workspace” confusion
+- UX clarity: no “workspace within workspace” confusion

 Users can have multiple workspaces, but they don’t nest.

-Section titled “Rule 6: Block-Workspace Inheritance”Rule: Blocks inherit workspace context through their Page relationship (blocks don’t directly track workspace membership).
+Section titled “Rule 13: Block-Workspace Inheritance”Rule: Blocks inherit workspace context through their Page relationship (blocks don’t directly track workspace membership).

 Rationale:

-- Cleaner Domain Model: Blocks don’t “know” about workspaces
+- Cleaner domain model: blocks don’t “know” about workspaces

-- Referential Integrity: Workspace context always valid via page
+- Referential integrity: workspace context always valid via page

-- Simplified Logic: No denormalization to maintain
+- Simplified logic: no denormalization to maintain

-Section titled “Rule 7: Layout Rectangle Validation”Rule: Every named area in a CSS Grid layout template MUST form a contiguous rectangle.
+Section titled “Rule 14: Layout Rectangle Validation”Rule: Every named area in a CSS Grid layout template MUST form a contiguous rectangle.

-that the actual cell count equals the expected bounding box area: (max_row - min_row + 1) * (max_col - min_col + 1).
+Enforcement: Layout::new() validates the template by computing the bounding box for each named area and verifying that the actual cell count equals the expected bounding box area: (max_row - min_row + 1) * (max_col - min_col + 1).

 Additional constraints: